Skip to main content

 • Guides — where you create and manage the client's Guides

 Each Guide is its own page.
 You can create multiple Guides per client — for example, one for an initial plan and another for an annual review.
+(Your action items now live under Planning > Changes, and you can embed them inside a Guide.)

 How You Build a Guide